Nicky Lopez Preview, Player Props: Braves vs. Giants

-On Sunday, Nicky Lopez (hitting .303 in his past 10 games) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Jakob Junis.
-First pitch is at 1:35 PM ET.
+On Friday, Nicky Lopez (hitting .375 in his past 10 games) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Logan Webb.
+First pitch is at 10:15 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Giants.
+He racked up two hits (going 2-for-4) in his last appearance against the Mets.

 Nicky Lopez Game Info & Props vs. the Giants